xanedesu/vk-audio-api-docs/docs/audio.getBroadcastList.md

 ## audio.getBroadcastList

-Возвращает список друзей и сообществ пользователя, которые транслируют музыку в статус.
+Returns a list of the user's friends and communities that are broadcasting music in their statuses.

-> This method can be called with a user token.
+> This method can be called with a [user token](https://vk.com/dev/access_token).

 ### Parameters